Kelmar/Tokamak/README.md

   This project holds all of the key abstraction interfaces.

 - Core\
   Base runtime classes, provides configuration and application host management.
-Similar to the NET Generic Host, but with a focus on applications with realtime processing.
+Similar to the NET Generic Host, but with a focus on applications with real time processing.

 - Graphite\
   2D Graphics library with a rich set of functions for rendering beautiful UIs and other 2D graphics.

-- Mathmatics\
+- Mathematics\
-  Additional mahtmatical functions for processing color, basic physics primitives and hit testing.
+  Additional mathematical functions for processing color, basic physics primitives and hit testing.

 - Quill\
   Library for doing reading and rendering of typography.